TimothyHFelt/UU-SnowSensing/code/README.md

 ## Authors

 This project was modified from the Jeff Horsburgh lab from Utah State University to introduce more modularity and additional functionality specifically made for the MayFly DataLogger.
+The additional Functionality was implemented by Timothy Felt from the University of Utah.

 ## Overview